cstechlearning/leetcode/README.md

 `What does java uses for sort?`
 For primitive type: quick sort
-For objects: use merge sort!!! //  E.g   Arrays.sort(int_arr); here use the merge sort, so time complexity is O(nlogn)
+For objects: use merge sort! //  E.g Arrays.sort(int_arr);  here use the merge sort, so time complexity is O(nlogn)

-Why different?
+`Why different?`
 For quick sort, even the value is the same, there might be exchange among these items, for primitive, it's OK but for reference types, it causes problem; Why not use merge sort for primitive? because merge sort requires making a clone of the array, for objects, the references takes only little memory, but for primitive types, the memory cost doubles.

 Arrays.sort descend: